sidh-crypto/sidh-c-reference/README.md

 and in the test directory you can do

     ./test_key_exchange
 This will run a key exchange demo for a 46bit prime.
-There are four sets of sample parameter sets in the test directory called `public_params_*`.
+There are four sample parameter sets in the test directory called `public_params_*`.
 For example, to run the demo for a 521bit prime you can do

     ./test_key_exchange public_params_521